Icinga/icinga-doc/markdown/en/cachedchecks.md

-Unless you make use of service dependencies, Icinga will not be able to use cached check results to improve the performance of service checks.
-Don't worry about that - its normal.
-Cached host checks are where the big performance improvements lie, and everyone should see a benefit there.
+Unless you make use of service dependencies, Icinga will not be able to use cached check results to improve the performance of service checks. big performance improvements lie, and everyone should see a benefit there.